frauke227/bootcamp-toggles/bulletinboard-reviews-nodejs/README.md

 We are using [db-migrate](https://github.com/db-migrate/node-db-migrate) (with [db-migrate-pg](https://github.com/db-migrate/pg)) for running database migrations, e.g. before starting the server.

-Have a look at the `migrations` folder, file `lib/store/migrate.js`, and the `db:migrate:up` and `db:migrate:down` scripts in file `package.json`.
+Have a look at the `migrations` folder and the `db:migrate:up` and `db:migrate:down` scripts in file `package.json`.

 ### Express Router

 We are using an [express.Router](https://expressjs.com/en/4x/api.html#express.router) instance for encapsulating the reviews API.

-Have a look at the
+Have a look at the files in directory `lib/router`.

-- `lib/router/ad-router.js`

-- `lib/router/average-rating-router.js`

-files.

 ### Sinon Stubs

 We are using [Sinon Stubs](https://sinonjs.org/releases/latest/stubs/) for decoupling and test isolation.

-Have a look at the `test` folder, e.g. file `test/storage/postgres-ad-storage.test.js`.
+Have a look at the `test` folder, e.g. file `test/storage/postgres-review-storage.test.js`.

 ## Additional Features